JThor1990/DMR_GroupSizeEffects/README.md

-# "No obvious benefit of group size in wild Damaraland mole-rats _Fukomys_ _damarensis"
+# "No obvious benefit of group size in wild Damaraland mole-rats _Fukomys_ _damarensis_"

 The files in this repository provide the R code necessary to replicate all of the analyses in the paper.